anduscheung/react-autosuggest-inside-input/README.md

 # ATTENTION!!

-This project is a practice project for me to explore npm packaging only and still under construction
+This project has not gone through the testing process.
+I published it early because I want to explore npm packaging only.
+Do not directly import it in your production projects because it might have bugs and I will keep releasing changes.
+But feel free to take a look at the implementation :P.

+Road map:

+- 100% test coverage
+- Typescript

 # React Autosuggest Inside Input